MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/index.md

 ---
 # Visual Studio Code overview

-[Visual Studio Code][VisualStudioCodeDocs] is a lightweight but powerful source code editor.
+Visual Studio Code is a lightweight but powerful source code editor.
 Visual Studio Code is available for Windows, Linux, and macOS.
-It includes built-in support for JavaScript, TypeScript, and Node.js, so it is a great tool for web developers before you customize it.
-If you are not using it yet, [download Visual Studio Code][VisualstudioCode].
+It includes built-in support for JavaScript, TypeScript, and Node.js, so it is a great tool for web developers.

+*  [Download Visual Studio Code][VisualstudioCode]
+*  [Visual Studio Code documentation][VisualStudioCodeDocs]

+This article gives an overview of extensions for Visual Studio Code that add features for users of Microsoft Edge DevTools.

 <!-- ====================================================================== -->
----
-## Microsoft Edge Tools for Visual Studio Code
+## The Microsoft Edge Tools extension for Visual Studio Code

 With the **Microsoft Edge Tools for Visual Studio Code** extension for Visual Studio Code, you can use the **Elements** tool of the Microsoft Edge browser within Visual Studio Code.
 Use the Elements tool to:
 *   Attach to an instance or launch an instance of Microsoft Edge.